edpaget/mesos-template/README.md

 ## Usage

-It hasn't been released, so you can't use `lein new mesos-framework` yet.
+It has been released now on Clojars, so you can use `lein new mesos-framework`.

 Instead, here's the current workflow: